 From lattes to americanos, cappuccinos to stunning latte art, the Classic Pro’s steam wand can do it all.
 It comes with a professional steam wand equipped with two holes.
 This in itself is an advantage, as most at-home espresso machines only come with a single hole.
 Two holes mean that you can froth milk like the barista pros, creating a more high-quality drink that tastes like the real deal.

 However, having two holes on the steam wand as opposed to three or four is also beneficial.
 By having only two holes on the steam wand, you don’t have to worry about milk frothing too quickly.
 After all, you’re not exactly an espresso crafting genius (yet).
 The slower milk frothing will ensure there are no mishaps along the way, only leaving you with a velvety and decadent finish.

 Important Feature #2: Superior Build Quality with a Sleek Stainless Steel Design

 Commercial machines found in coffee shops and restaurants have a certain appeal.
 They look professional and stylish.
 Home espresso machines tend to be a bit on the nonchalant end of the spectrum.
 They don’t look like they will pour anything delightful into your coffee cup, and most of the time, they don’t.

 It’s different with the Gaggia Classic Pro Espresso coffee machine.
-The outer shell is a gorgeous brushed stainless steel that looks and feels professional.
+The outer shell is a gorgeous brushed stainless steel body that looks and feels like a professional machine.
 It’s elegant and looks sophisticated on top of any countertop.
 It’s like bringing commercial machines right into your own kitchen.